-Transfers from the General Fund provides funding for the repairs and maintenance of fleet, facilities, parks, information technology, public safety equipment, one-time programs and general capital improvements.
+- Sales tax revenue determined to be in excess of the amount necessary for ongoing operations or above limits defined in the Revenues section. - Transfers at year end from the General Fund for the repairs and maintenance of fleet, facilities, parks, information technology, public safety equipment, one-time programs, and general capital improvements.

-• Utility Self Finance Construction (USFC) Transfers from the Utility fund provides funding for major capital improvements of the Utility System.
+• Utilities Self Finance Construction (USFC)

+Transfers at year end from the Utility Fund to fund for major capital improvements of the Utility System.